Hbbbbbby/EmotionRecognition_2Dcnn-lstm/README.md

 # EmotionRecognition_2D CNN LSTM networks

 ## Introduction
-According to the nice paper,[Speech emotion recognition using deep 1D & 2D CNN LSTM networks][paper],the 2D CNN LSTM model was built by tensorflow2-keras modul.With training and testing in EmoBd, the model we built showed the closest conclusion comparead with the paper.
+  According to the nice paper,[Speech emotion recognition using deep 1D & 2D CNN LSTM networks][paper],the 2D CNN LSTM model was built by tensorflow2-keras modul.With training and testing in [EmoDB][EmoDB], the model we built showed the closest conclusion comparead with the paper.

 ## Requiremrnts
 The code should run the enviroment as follow list: